 How to select the most suitable technique for residual stress measurements?

-In the family of semi destructive methods, the hole drilling is the less expensive measurement service and the most common used offered by the residual stress laboratory of SINT Technology.
-Measurements are carried out according to ASTM E837 standard.
+Among the semi destructive methods, the hole drilling is the less expensive and most commonly used measurement technique.
+The tests are carried out according to ASTM E837 standard.
 Different measurement layout and configuration are available in order to guarantee the compliance with the requirement of the customer in term of accuracy and total depth of analysis.
 SINT Technology is a ISO/IEC 17025 accredited laboratory which provides residual stress determination by the hole-drilling method, both for laboratory work and field tests.

-Ring Coring is an alternative measurement service mainly used for residual stress measurement in which the target is the determination of the residual stress measurement up to the total depth of 5mm.
+Ring Coring is an alternative technique mainly used for residual stress measurements in which the target is the determination of the residual stresses profile up to the total depth of 5mm.
 For this reason, the ring-coring method is used for industrial aims for the determination of residual stresses on large size forged and casted items (shafts, compressors and turbine disks) where the calculation of residual stress on the surface is less important.

 Finally, regarding the non destructive methods, SINT Technology can provides measurement services using the X-ray diffraction technique (XRD).
 This method is generally used for all the application in which the near-surface stress can offer a sufficient answer to the costumer’s requirements.